python/devguide/getting-started/git-boot-camp.rst

 .. _clone-your-fork:

-Cloning a Forked CPython Repository
+Cloning a forked CPython repository
 -----------------------------------

 You will only need to do this once per machine.
 From your command line::